• Home

 Divisions

-• All speech and debate events will offer a novice and open division.
+• All Speech and Debate events will offer a novice and open division.
 We reserve the right to collapse divisions if entry size is too small for two separate divisions.

 • Novice is defined as a student’s first year of competition, or not advancing to an elimination round in your first two years of competition, regardless of debate format.